 HIPAA provides you with several new or expanded rights with regard to your Clinical Record and disclosures of protected health information.
 These rights include requesting that I amend your record; requesting restrictions on what information from your Clinical Record is disclosed to others; requesting an accounting of most disclosures of protected health information that you have neither consented to nor authorized; determining the location to which protected information disclosures are sent; having any complaints you make about my policies and procedures recorded in your records; and the right to a paper copy of this Agreement, the attached Notice form, and my privacy policies and procedures.
 I am happy to discuss any of these rights with you.

-When a couple contracts with me to provide relationship therapy, I view the couple as the client.
-As a result, both individuals have access to the Clinical Record and I will need both individual's authorization to release the Record to anyone else.
 Occasionally when working with an individual, it may be useful to have a session with the individual's partner and in this situation, the individual is viewed as the client and the partner is viewed as a collateral.
 Collaterals do not have access to the Clinical Record.
 I will clarify this relationship in our first meeting.

 GEORGIA NOTICE FORM